Mayoral challenger Brandon Johnson unveils plan to help migrants, refugees, immigrants

 “Even worse, welcoming migrants into our city with no real plan has left many stranded across Chicago sleeping on trains and floors,” Johnson’s plan states.

-• Creating a new “Non-Citizen Advisory Boardz” for the Chicago Board of Education.
+• Create a new “Non-Citizen Advisory Board” for the Chicago Board of Education.

-• Drawing up a “new city funding formula that accounts for the language needs and the needs of migrant and refugee students.”

-• Broadening the special status afforded to unhoused Chicago Public School students in “Temporary Living Situations” to include migrant children, making them eligible for benefits such as micro-grants and transcript waivers.
+• Broaden the special status afforded to unhoused Chicago Public School students in “Temporary Living Situations” to include migrant children, making them eligible for benefits such as micro-grants and transcript waivers.

+• Draw up a “new city funding formula that accounts for the language needs and the needs of migrant and refugee students.”

 “We’re gonna make sure that all protective legal services are fully-funded,” Johnson said.
 “No matter if you are a migrant, an immigrant or an asylum seeker — you will have safety and security and sanctuary in the city of Chicago.”

-• Building “permanent housing for all unhoused, including asylum seekers” by raising the real-estate transfer tax on high-end home sales.

-Once again, Johnson did not put a price tag on his lofty promises.
-He simply referred to the tax-the-rich plan he has already announced to bankroll $1 billion in new spending on public schools, transportation, housing, health care and job creation.
+Johnson didn’t say what his plan would cost, but he cited the tax-the-rich plan he has already announced to bankroll $1 billion in new spending on public schools, transportation, housing, health care and job creation.

 “The billionaires and the big corporations — you’re gonna have to pay your fair share in taxes, “ said Johnson, a Chicago Teachers Union organizer who has received $970,000 in additional contributions over the last week from the CTU, SEIU Healthcare, SEIU Local 73 and the Illinois Federation of Teachers.